-Some project background – CNMI’s Bureau of Environmental and Coastal Quality is conducting three sustainability projects to increase resilience.
+Project background – CNMI’s Bureau of Environmental and Coastal Quality is conducting three sustainability projects to increase resilience.
 Saipan, which is CNMI’s most populous island, provides accommodations for tourists with approximately 3,200 guest rooms at an 88% occupancy rate.
 Hotel development will add approximately 5,200 additional rooms in the next few years!
-The time for sustainable solutions is now.
-We are providing technical guidance along with Brian Rippy, LEED Building Design Expert, Wes Crile Islands Hotel Sustainability expert, and Manny Borja, our boots-on-the-ground engineer in Saipan.
+We provided technical guidance along with Brian Rippy, LEED Building Design Expert, Wes Crile Islands Hotel Sustainability expert, and Manny Borja, our boots-on-the-ground engineer in Saipan.
 The final manual of BMPs will address everything from energy efficiency to rainwater capture potential to closed loop food systems, and more efficient solid waste disposal streams.

 CLIENT: Bureau of Environmental and Coastal Quality Saipan, CNMI